rotki/docs/usage-guides/address-book.md

 # Address Book

+You can manage address book in `Manage Address Book` menu in the sidebar.

 rotki provides an address book for blockchains.
 This replaces addresses with names provided by the user across the application.
 You can click on `Save this name for all chains` to use the name for the provided address on all chains where that address appears.
 The address book is split into two different kinds:

-1. **Global Addressbook**: It replaces addresses with the names provided across the entire application irrespective of the user logged in.
+1. **Global Address Book**: It replaces addresses with the names provided across the entire application irrespective of the user logged in.
-2. **Private Addressbook**: It replaces addresses with the names provided for the user currently logged in.
+2. **Private Address Book**: It replaces addresses with the names provided for the user currently logged in.
 It takes precedence over names found in the global address book.

 ![Adding entry to EVM address book](/images/add_evm_address_book.png)